Catalog Year: 2023-2024

-Students pursuing this degree complete the requirements for a concentration.
+Students pursuing this degree complete the requirements for one of the available concentrations.

 The Eurasia studies concentration is designed to provide students with interdisciplinary training in the study of Eurasia, with special focus on Central Asia and secondarily on Russia/the Soviet Union and Eastern Europe.
 Students will develop a high degree of competence in the history, politics, and culture of Eurasia and a basic competence in a relevant language.

 |Select two courses of Russian or other Eurasian-related language||6|

 Courses used to meet this requirement may be in the same language that is used to meet the college language requirement, in which case the student needs to complete 6 credits beyond intermediate proficiency (beyond courses numbered 210 at Mason).
 With the approval of the director, courses used to meet this requirement may be in a Eurasian-related language that was not used to meet the college language requirement at a level approved by the director.

 |Select two social science courses at the 300- and 400-level||6|

 Courses used to fulfill this requirement must focus primarily on Central Asia and Eurasia and may be in any social science discipline (ANTH, ECON, GGS, GOVT, SOCI).